-MUS 101 -Fundamentals of Music
+MUS 101 - Fundamentals of Music

-Fundamentals of Music is a study of the basic principles (elements of music including pitch, notation, scales, key signatures and intervals) for students with little or no previous music experience.
+Fundamentals of Music is a study of the basic principles (elements of music including pitch, notation, scales, key signatures and intervals)

+for students with little or no previous music

+experience.

 Prerequisite: None

+Credit: 3 semester hours

-MUS 102 -Introduction to Music Literature
+MUS 102 - Introduction to Music Literature

-IAI: F1 900 1.1

-Introduction to Music Literature is designed to foster understanding and appreciation of the masterpieces of musical literature through a survey of standard concert repertory and its historical development.
+IAI: F1 9001.1 Introduction to Music Literature is designed to foster understanding and appreciation of the masterpieces of musical literature through a survey of standard concert repertory and its historical development.
 This is a non-technical course for students who are not concentrating in music.